 Genealogical Research Information

 The library staff are unable to conduct genealogical research on your behalf.
 We will, however, print copies of information from the Jefferson County Union if we are given the date of the event.
 We request that you provide us with a stamped, self-addressed envelope if you wish us to mail you the copies and reimbursement of 10 cents per page for the copies.
 We will also gladly email the documents to you at no charge.
 To check an index to the Daily Jefferson County Union contact the Hoard Historical Museum.
+We have a Genealogy Group that meets the 4th Wednesday of each month at noon in the Community Room on the First Floor of the Library.
+All are welcome!

 The Jefferson County Union is also now available for searching online for Wisconsin residents ONLY.
 Click here to learn more.